photo credit: Krescent Carasso

 Some strategy might improve your chances.
 Going on a weeknight usually helps, especially at non-peak hours.
 Ordering the “magic pie” (Panna with added sausage) guarantees the toppings will be good.
 If it’s warm enough to sit outside on the sidewalk, your night will be better no matter what.

-The Pizzeria Delfina formula definitely works - there are now locations in Pacific Heights, Burlingame, and Palo Alto in addition to the Mission original we're talking about here.
-We've experienced similar highs and lows in Pac heights and Palo Alto, so we hope they can iron out the consistency before going on a Shake Shack-style march across the world.
+The Pizzeria Delfina formula definitely works—there are locations in Pacific Heights, Burlingame, and Palo Alto in addition to the Mission original we’re talking about here.
+We’ve experienced similar highs and lows in Pac Heights and Palo Alto, so we hope they can iron out the consistency before going on a Shake Shack-style march across the world.

 It’s nice that we live in a city where you can plop down at Delfina and have pretty solid pizza sent your way, any night of the week.
 We just wish we got more of the "perfect pizza" nights and fewer of the “crusty bread” ones.

 Pretty much exactly what you’d expect, which is usually pretty good.

 With added sausage, the best choice on the menu.
 The cream, basil, and parmesan exist in perfect harmony.
 Lives up to its nickname, the “magic pie.”We get one every time.

 OK, but it isn't standing up to your favorite New York or New Haven clam pies.